About Dawes County

 - Processing times for record requests vary, and agencies may charge reasonable fees for copying and research time.

-Under Nebraska's Public Records Statutes, specifically Nebraska Revised Statute §84-712 through §84-712.09, arrest records and booking information are considered public records subject to disclosure, though certain exceptions apply for ongoing investigations or sealed juvenile records.
-The county does not maintain a publicly accessible online inmate roster, requiring interested parties to contact the detention facility directly for current custody status information.
-No tribal police jurisdictions operate within Dawes County proper, though the county is near the Pine Ridge Indian Reservation across the South Dakota border.
+The Chadron Police Department provides municipal law enforcement services within the city limits of Chadron and can be contacted for Under Nebraska's Public Records Statutes, specifically Nebraska Revised Statute §84-712 through §84-712.09, arrest records and booking information are considered public records subject to disclosure, though certain exceptions apply for ongoing investigations or sealed juvenile records.
+Dawes County does not maintain a publicly accessible online inmate roster, requiring interested parties to contact the detention facility directly for current custody status information.
+No tribal police jurisdictions operate within Dawes County proper, though Dawes County is near the Pine Ridge Indian Reservation across the South Dakota border.

 Criminal, Arrest & Jail Records